Monday 4th January 9:00am - Saturday 30th January 5:00pm

 Tuesday 26th January

 Australia Day Citizenship Ceremony & Citizen of the Year Announcement

-Section 33 of the The Privacy and Personal Information Protection Act, 1998 (PPIPA) requires all public sector agencies to prepare a Privacy Management Plan (the “Plan”) to deal with:
+Section 33 of the the Privacy and Personal Information Protection Act, 1998 (the PPIPA) requires all public sector agencies to prepare a Privacy Management Plan (the 'Plan') to deal with:

 The Plan has been prepared for the purpose of section 33 of the PPIPA.
-The Plan and Guidelines identify how Wingecarribee Shire Council (Council) complies with the Information Privacy Protection Principles in the NSW Privacy and Personal Information Protection Act 1998 (PPIPA) and the Health Records and Information Privacy Act 2002 (HRIPA).
+It is a model plan which was developed for NSW councils by the Office of Local Government, in consultation with the Office of the Privacy Commissioner and Local Government NSW.
+The Plan identifies how Wingecarribee Shire Council (Council) complies with the Information Privacy Protection Principles in both the PPIPA and the Health Records and Information Privacy Act 2002 (HRIPA).